 - Complete the FAFSA form for the awarding year (get assistance from COD staff if needed).

-- All documents must be submitted before the deadline, which is typically in March for fall applications.
+- All documents must be submitted before the deadline, which is March 31 for the fall 2024 semester.

 - Continue to meet the basic eligibility criteria listed above

 - Keep a GPA average of at least 2.75

 - Continue to meet federal financial aid standards

 - Meet with the STEM Student Success Coach regularly